RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

 # Some intermittent signals

- * Make sure you don't have any loose ITT Cannon cable from your manipulator to the controller.
+ * Make sure you don't have any loose ITT Cannon cables from your manipulator to the controller.
  * Make sure the SCSI and RS cables between the dMIB and QLA boards inside the enclosure are not loose.
  * See also [controller boxes description](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Controller-Boxes) and [debugging potentiometer issues](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Debugging-Potentiometer-Issues)